-If we are to believe the recent Top Gear screening, in which the trio set out to road test and find the ideal first car, the VW beetle would be in contention.
+If we are to believe the well-known Top Gear screening, in which the trio set out to road test and find the ideal first car, the VW Beetle would be in contention.

-According to them, via a Public Service Enquiry, the average cost for a new driver to get on the road is around £7k.
-Comprising of an average car cost of £5,000 and £1,900 insurance.
+According to them, via a Public Service Enquiry, the average cost for a new driver to get on the road is around £7k (at the time of recording).
+This is comprising of an average car cost of £5,000 and £1,900 insurance.

-For anyone with a love of their classic VW Beetles the image of Freddie Flintoff hooning around and subsequent hilarity that ensued was very entertaining to watch.
+For anyone with a love of their classic VW Beetles, the image of Freddie Flintoff hooning around and the subsequent hilarity that ensued was very entertaining to watch.

-Having said that the question the episode raised is a fair one.
-How realistic is it that youngsters these days would want, be able to afford to buy or insure, or be suited to, a Beetle as their first car?
+Having said that, the question the episode raised is a fair one.
+How realistic is it that youngsters these days would want, be able to afford to buy or insure, or be suited to, a VW Beetle as their first car?

-Being too long in the tooth to appreciate what is considered cool these days, my popular culture reference being Billy’s Beetle from Gremlins (circa 1984) and with the realisation that 1984 was nearly forty years ago – God I’m old! – I turn to my soon to be 17-year-old son.
+Being too long in the tooth to appreciate what is considered cool these days, my popular culture reference is Billy’s Beetle from Gremlins (circa 1984) and with the realisation that 1984 was nearly forty years ago – God I’m old! – I turn to my soon-to-be 17-year-old son.

 Gremlins, 1984, Warner Bros, Amblin Entertainment